SciML/Catalyst.jl/docs/src/model_creation/example/programmatic_generative_linear_pathway.md

 oprob_n10 = ODEProblem(lp_n10, u0_n10, (0.0, 5.0), ps_n10)
 nothing # hide
 ```
-Finally, we plot the concentration of the final species in each linear pathway, noting that while the two pulses both peaks at $t = 1.0$, their shapes depend on $n$.
+Finally, we plot the concentration of the final species in each linear pathway, noting that while the two pulses both peak at $t = 1.0$, their shapes depend on $n$.
 ```@example programmatic_generative_linear_pathway_dsl
 sol_n3 = solve(oprob_n3)
 sol_n10 = solve(oprob_n10)